 In the losing election of 2013, “A New Way” was widely used, but local members focused on their work in their community.
 Some, like Jenny Macklin, distancing themselves from the Labor brand so far as to not even include it in their marketing.
 Perhaps indicative of wanting to distance herself from the recent Labor power struggles – and perhaps not.
 In any case, Labor may not have won the election, but she won hers.

 This Election: 2016

-Overall, Labor is continually updating it’s brand, reinventing itself every decade.
-It’s brand is about growth, leadership, energy, the future and change.
-It often leverages the popularity of it’s leader to increase it’s own brand’s popularity.
+Overall, Labor is continually updating its brand, reinventing itself every decade.
+Its brand is about growth, leadership, energy, the future and change.
+It often leverages the popularity of its leader in increasing its own brand’s popularity.
 From Gough Whitlam and Kevin07 and now Bill Shorten.
-With this strategy, a popular leader can lend the Labor brand gravitas, popularity and energy – but their brand strength is tied to it’s leader.
+With this strategy, a popular leader can lend the Labor brand gravitas, popularity and energy – but their brand strength is tied to its leader.
 Rise and fall.

 Next fortnight, we have a look at the Liberal brand over the past 5 decades.

 Designed and Researched by Adam Elovalis.
 Produced by Adam Elovalis and Jamie Wilkinson.
 Voiceover by Jamie Wilkinson.